teddyaroca/Summer_2022_bioinformatics/README.md

 The following tutorial describes what you will be expected to do in order to complete this summer fellowship.
 We will be using the sequences and metadata from a manuscript published in 2018 (See datasets section below).
 In order to use the data and examples provided in this repository, you will have to download it from github.
 You can also clone the repository from the command line using the following:

-Note: don't forget **YOURNAME** refers to the name of your folder in the /network/rit/bioinformaticslab/ folder throughout this repository.
+Note: don't forget **YOURFOLDER** refers to the name of your folder in the /network/rit/bioinformaticslab/ directory throughout this repository.

 ## Make a copy of this repository